tsujigiri/orca/README.md

 [Orca](https://wiki.xxiivv.com/orca) is an esoteric programming language, written in [Uxntal](https://wiki.xxiivv.com/site/uxntal.html).

 In Orca, every letter of the alphabet is an operation, where lowercase letters operate on bang, uppercase letters operate each frame.
-This repository also contain a C implementation.

 ## Build